kevinlekiller/mpv_scripts/autospeed/README.md

 #####Installation:

-Put the file inside the mpv/scripts folder, see the [mpv man page](https://github.com/mpv-player/mpv/blob/master/DOCS/man/mpv.rst#files) for the correct path.
+Put the file inside the mpv/scripts folder, see the [mpv man page](https://github.com/mpv-player/mpv/blob/master/DOCS/man/mpv.rst#files) for the correct path, by default this should be `~/.config/mpv/scripts/`.

 Download link: